Service flags give companies flexible methods for handling callers who call after normal business hours. These options include:

 - To end the time at midnight, use 24:00 (16:00-24:00).

-Important: The day/night service flag will be active during the time outside the hours that are set in the service flag.
+Important: The automatic service flag will be active according to the logic ("Specify time when flag is active / inactive" drop down option) that are set in the service flag.
 For example, if the service flag is set to 09:00A-5:00P, the status of the service flag will show Set for all times after 5:00 p.m. and before 9:00 a.m.
 If night service is being used, calls will be routed to the indicated extension.

 - Inverted Logic: With this switch you can define if the times that you specify turn the flag on or they turn it off.